The minimum graduate admission requirements are:

 Fee Waiver: U.S. citizens or permanent residents who can demonstrate financial need are eligible to apply for a waiver of the application fee.
 See guidelines for waivers.

-Students who already hold a doctoral level degree are not admitted and duplication of degree or admission to a lesser degree is not permitted.
+Students who already hold a doctoral level degree cannot be admitted to another doctoral degree.
 However, in extraordinary circumstances, the faculty of the department may request an exception from the Dean of the Graduate Division.
 The department must demonstrate that the second degree field of study and program are distinctly different from that of the original degree, and that there is a professional or scholarly purpose that requires this second degree.

 You cannot transfer credit from other institutions if you are seeking a Ph.D. degree.
-Up to six quarter units or four semester units of credit for work you have taken elsewhere can be credited toward the master’s degree if (a) the work was taken in graduate status at an accredited institution, (b) it did not form part of a program for a degree previously awarded at Berkeley or elsewhere, and (c) the grade received was at least a “B” and the student’s overall GPA at both institutions was at least 3.3.
+A master’s student may transfer up to 4 semester units or 6 quarter units of course work completed as a graduate student at another institution if (a) the work was taken in graduate status at an accredited institution, (b) it did not form part of a program for a degree previously awarded at UC Berkeley or elsewhere, and (c) the grade received was at least a “B” and the student’s overall GPA at both institutions was at least 3.3.
 Acceptance is subject to the approval of the Graduate Division upon recommendation of the department concerned.
 Transfer of credit will not reduce your academic residence requirements or the required minimum of 200-series courses in the major field.